karlvr/react-redux-typescript-swagger-api-offline-pattern/README.md

-# React + Redux + OAuth2 + Swagger Codegen API Client + TypeScript pattern
+# React + Redux + TypeScript + OAuth2 + Swagger Codegen API Client + Offline pattern

-This is a pattern for using React with Redux to build an app using a Swagger Codegen API Client in TypeScript.
-This is based upon my [pattern for building React + Redux + Typescript](https://github.com/karlvr/react-redux-typescript-pattern).
+This is a pattern for using React with Redux to build an Offline app using a Swagger Codegen API Client in TypeScript.
+This is based upon my [pattern for building React + Redux + Typescript + OAuth2 + Swagger Codegen API Client](https://github.com/karlvr/react-redux-typescript-swagger-api-pattern).
 Please refer to that pattern first for an introduction to the approach.

 For the API example we use the [Swagger Petstore](http://petstore.swagger.io/) API, which includes a Swagger API definition that we use to generate the API client, using swagger-codegen](https://github.com/swagger-api/swagger-codegen).